Four Noble Truths Pilgrimage and Seminar

-At the Nyingma Monlam Chenmo in Bodhgaya, where more than 8000 people from the entire Buddhist world gather, you’ll be invited into a devotional atmosphere.
-Wherever you are from, and whether you’ve been before or this will be your first time, India provides an intense experience of humanity.
-The sacred places, locations that have been the place of intense practice for thousands of years, as well as the country itself, may offer an unexpected vibrancy.
+At the Nyingma Monlam Chenmo in Bodhgaya, where more than 8000 Buddhists gather from around the world, you’ll be invited into a devotional atmosphere.
+Wherever you are from, and whether you’ve been before, or this will be your first time, India provides an intense experience of humanity.
+The sacred places, locations that have been the place of intense practice for thousands of years, as well as the country itself, offers an unexpected vibrancy.

 Since international travel is currently on pause, we are offering a shortened online course on the Four Noble Truths.
 Khenpos from the Institute will lead sessions during live streams from Sarnath, India.
 In between live sessions, participants will engage in self-paced study.
 The program is open to the public, and tuition will be donation based.